denovochem/name_to_smiles/README.md

 - [ChemSpiPy](https://github.com/mcs07/ChemSpiPy)

 This library implements the following new resolvers:
-- Manual database of common names not resolved by other resolvers
+- Manually curated dataset of common names not resolved by other resolvers
-- Structural formula resolver (e.g. CH3CH2CH2COOH)
+- Structural formula resolver (e.g. 'CH3CH2CH2COOH')
-- Peptide shorthand resolver (e.g. Asp-Arg-Val-Tyr-Ile-His-Pro-Phe)
+- Peptide shorthand resolver (e.g. 'cyclo(Asp-Arg-Val-Tyr-Ile-His-Pro-Phe)')

-The following string editing/manipulation strategies may be applied to any compounds
+The following string editing/manipulation strategies may be applied to compounds to assist with name-to-SMILES resolution:
-- Splitting compounds on common delimiters (useful for mixtures of compounds, e.g. BH3•THF)
+- Splitting compounds on common delimiters (useful for mixtures of compounds, e.g. 'BH3•THF')

 When different resolvers disagree on the SMILES for a given compound, different SMILES selection methods can be employed to determine the "best" SMILES for a given compound name.
 See the documentation for more details.